Burp Suite for Pentester: Software Vulnerability Scanner & Retire.js

 Exploring the Burp Plugins

-So, let’s explore the two most popular extensions, one that checks the version from its exploits database and the other simply checks for the outdated JavaScript libraries.
+So, let’s explore two of the most popular extensions: one that checks the version against its exploits database, and the other that simply checks for outdated JavaScript libraries.

 Software Vulnerability Scanner